 These weighted baseballs can be used for throwing and improving arm strength but are more traditionally used for hitting drills and adding power to your swing.
 That’s what makes TCB practice balls different from other weighted balls, they’re durable enough to hit with a bat.
 TCB also makes dotted baseballs for hitters and lightweight baseballs with holes in them.
 TCB practice balls cost almost $10 for the 74 and 82 model and $3-$5 per ball for the lightweight model.

-If you've ever played Little League or gone to a baseball summer camp you have used an IncrediBall.
+If you’ve ever played Little League or gone to a baseball summer camp you have used an IncrediBall.
 IncrediBalls look just like regular baseballs.
-They're white or grey usually and have raised red seams.
+They’re typically white or gray and have raised red seams.
 The only difference is that IncrediBalls are soft and squishy, unlike a hard baseball.
 IncrediBalls are made by Easton.
 They also do come in a softball variety and a bright yellow color as well.
 However, the traditional IncrediBalls look just like baseballs.
-These are good if you want to practice indoors, maybe throwing against a wall or hitting off of a tee in your house.
-IncrediBalls still are hard enough to break glass though so you want to be careful with that.
+These are good if you want to practice indoors, or often find yourself throwing against a wall or hitting off of a tee in your house.
+IncrediBalls are still hard enough to break glass though so you’ll want to be careful with that.
 IncrediBalls are used in T-ball sometimes instead of baseballs, in case younger children hit the ball at each other and hurt each other.
 You can buy IncrediBalls for about $4 per ball or $50 for a dozen.